CassioAA/users/README.md

 # Users
-Study Web API project built using .NET 6, Clean Architecture, automated testing, authentication and authorization, encryption of sensitive data and among other practices.
+Ongoing study project of a Web API built using .NET 6, Clean Architecture, automated testing, authentication and authorization, encryption of sensitive data and among other practices.